bebomamo/ECE448/README.md

 # ECE448
 UIUC Grainger Engineering ECE 448(CS 440) - Artificial Intellegence

-# AI Programming Course Project
+# AI Programming Course

-This repository contains the code I developed as part of the ECE448 course at the University of Illinois at Urbana-Champaign.
+This repository contains the code I developed in the ECE448 course at the University of Illinois at Urbana-Champaign.
 The code is intended for educational purposes and reflects my learning experience throughout the course.

 ## Licensing Information